 REL 340.
 Youth Ministry.
-(3)
+(4)

 This course will provide a very practical introduction to the problems encountered and "best practices" employed by Church Leaders in the area of Youth Ministry.
 Attention will be paid to youth outreach and support strategies, program organization, curriculum selection or development, effective teaching methods, unique challenges and issues related to pre-adolescent and adolescent youth, and issues related to staff and supervisory boards.
+In addition, the class will include a unit on Christian Education programs.